Abstraction Health

 Key findings

-• ·An RCT in older adults found NMN maintained walking speed and improved sleep quality compared to placebo.
+• ·A double-blind RCT in older adults found NMN maintained walking speed and improved sleep quality, suggesting modest functional benefits in aging populations.

 Evidence gaps